g3492/vzborg/README.md

 Edit before using VzBorg, to customize defaults values for repository, encryption, etc..

 You can have different config files in /etc/vzborg for managing different repositories or environments.
-You can instruct vzborg to read an additional configuration file with the -c option.
+You can instruct vzborg to read an additional configuration file with the -c (--config) option.
 Ex:

 `vzborg backup -c remoterepo -i 121`

 Backup guest with ID 121 reading additional configuration file /etc/vzborg/remoterepo.

 ### Repositories
-The `vzborg backup` command, automatically creates the related borg repository, if it can not find it.
+The `vzborg backup` command, automatically creates the related borg repository, if it does not exist.

 ### Backup names